 Message From the Chair

-To continue on our path, we must be visionary, understand how the world is rapidly changing, and foresee how the social sciences can grow and uniquely contribute to achieving equity in health.
-For example, in the coming decade, a clear priority area for growth is the prevention and control of non-communicable diseases (NCDs).
-SMS has the potential to lead such efforts given the relevance and methodological approaches integral to SMS (anthropology, psychology, sociology, history, ethics, and health promotion).
-A goal for our interdisciplinary initiatives is to address the syndemic nature of NCDs, including mental health and substance abuse, in both global and local settings, where social and economic contextual factors create and exacerbate the risk of disease progression.
+Recognizing that the public health landscape is rapidly changing, our goal in the coming years is to foresee how the social sciences can uniquely contribute to achieving equity in health.
+For example, a clear priority area for growth is the prevention and control of non-communicable diseases (NCDs).
+SMS has the potential to lead such efforts given the relevance and methodological approaches integral to SMS.
+We are well positioned to address the syndemic nature of NCDs, including mental health and substance abuse, in both global and local settings, where social and economic contextual factors create and exacerbate the risk of disease progression.

-Welcome to SMS!
+A vibrant community of scholars and practitioners, SMS is committed to leadership in the complex and interconnected world of the 21st century.
 I invite you to learn more about us: our research, our programs, our people and our collective commitment to public health.

 Sincerely,